Research Scientist, Conflict Resolution and Coexistence

 Welcome

-This work addresses multiple policy fields and geographies, united by the common thread of trying to understand where local experience and knowledge fit in.
-Currently, I am researching transitional justice processes in Colombia, public safety reform and affordable housing in California, and alternatives to criminal justice in Brooklyn, NY.
-I have received support from the National Science Foundation, United State Institute of Peace, Inter-American Foundation, Humanity United and UC Berkeley Possibility Lab for this work.
-You can read more about these and other projects and their associated publications here.
+Currently, I am researching transitional justice processes in Colombia and criminal justice reform in New York City.
+I have received support from Columbia University, the National Science Foundation, United State Institute of Peace, Inter-American Foundation, Humanity United and UC Berkeley Possibility Lab for this work.

 Master of Science in Negotiation and Conflict Resolution